Patient Information

 A procedure in which a person receives blood stem cells, which make any type of blood cell.2

-EVOMELA is the only formulation of melphalan approved by the U.S. Food and Drug Administration for high-dose conditioning treatment.1 Please talk with your healthcare professionals to learn more about EVOMELA and for more information about conditioning treatment before stem cell transplantation.
+Evomela® is the only formulation of melphalan approved by the U.S. Food and Drug Administration for high-dose conditioning treatment.1 Please talk with your healthcare professionals to learn more about Evomela® and for more information about conditioning treatment before stem cell transplantation.
 Call your healthcare professional for medical advice about side effects.
 You are encouraged to report negative side effects to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

 References

-1. EVOMELA Prescribing Information.
-Acrotech Biopharma, LLC.
+1. Evomela® Prescribing Information.
+Acrotech Biopharma Inc.

 Important Safety Information